lpfgarcia/hac/README.md

 # HAC framework

 This is the repository for the HAC framework for hierarchical publication classification.
-As a case study, this experiment uses publications from the Fiocruz Observatory at different CNPq levels.
+As a case study, this experiment uses publications from the Fiocruz at different CNPq levels.

 ## Project Structure